rust-lang/rfcs/text/3177-apply-patchfiles-to-dependencies.md

 > Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
 > Please also take into consideration that rust sometimes intentionally diverges from common language features.

-This would automate a lot of the process that has been used in mailing lists, instead of sharing the entire modified code, only share the modifications, so that anyone can implement them.
+This would automate a lot of the process that has been used in mailing lists, instead of sharing the entire modified code, only share the modifications, so that anyone can try them, and mix and match them locally when revieving a multitude of different patches together.

-It is also a common process of other major software projects such as Yocto, Buildroot and OpenWrt, where patches can be used to make software play nice with each other
+It is also a common process of other major software projects such as Yocto, Buildroot and OpenWrt, where patches can be used to make software play nice with each other for specific usecases or projects.
+However, as a first step in this way, cargofiles that contain patchfiles should not be allowed onto crates.io, until the ramifications of such a feature addition has been more tested, and more understood in the rust community setting.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions